stuartpb/primerprime/README.md

 ## Introduction

 Computers are more of a story than a science.
-Programming is less about understanding complex mathematical theores than it is about knowing why people made the weird decisions that shaped every interaction we have with computers to this day.
+Programming is less about understanding complex mathematical theories than it is about knowing why people made the weird decisions that shaped every interaction we have with computers to this day.